rendner/py-plugin-dataframe-viewer/plugin/docs/GENERATE_TEST_DATA_AUTOMATED.md

 # Generate Test Data Automated
-The data to be created will be extracted by using a dockered Python Interpreter.
+Requires docker to be installed, to extract the data from a dockered Python Interpreter.

-If docker isn't installed, please read [GENERATE_TEST_DATA_MANUALLY.md](GENERATE_TEST_DATA_MANUALLY.md).
+If docker isn't installed on your os, please read [GENERATE_TEST_DATA_MANUALLY.md](GENERATE_TEST_DATA_MANUALLY.md).

-Most unit-tests are executed against prefetched HTML files.
+Most unit-tests are executed against prefetched JSON files.
 Otherwise, the test time would be much longer if the required data has to be fetched from a Python interpreter each time.

 ## Requirements